 Making the Constitution secular has not been on the list, but the Convention is considering what issues to discuss at 2 weekend meetings in February 2014.
 You can increase the chances that they will discuss Secular Constitution by making a submission to the Convention’s Submissions page.
 Give your own views, as in another post here.

 So the Mid West Humanists set the plan to visit the TDs for close to the time when the Convention would discuss the anti-blasphemy clause.

 The Convention discussed the anti-blasphemy clause on Saturday 02 and Sunday 03 November 2013.
 They voted to remove the clause; unfortunately they also voted to put in a replacement clause to prohibit religious hate crime.
 These are recommendations, and any referendum depends on a vote in the Dáil and Senate.

 Members of the Mid West Humanists have talked to 3 of the 4 TDs in Limerick City and 2 of the 3 TDs in North Tipperary.
 We expect to get to speak to the other TDs in this region in the next few weeks.
 The TDs have listened to our proposals, which are in other posts here [Blasphemy, Declarations, Secular] ;

 We asked the TDs to vote for referenda to let the people decide on removing the Blasphemy offence from the Constitution and on making the Constitution secular.
 We do not yet know what the TDs or their political parties think about this.

 Watch out for more news.

 Anybody who is a humanist or atheist and lives in Kerry-Limerick West would be welcome to help with the visits to TDs: please email firstname.lastname@example.org

-Filed under: constitution, ethical issues, ireland, morality, politics, religion, Secularism | Tagged: blasphemy, constitution of ireland, equal rights, Human Rights, politics, religion | Leave a comment »
+Filed under: blasphemy, constitution, Dáil Éireann, humanism, ireland, political issues, religion, Secularism | Tagged: blasphemy, constitution of ireland, equal rights, Human Rights, law, politics | Leave a comment »